-Employer companies may issue qualifying shares up to a cumulative limit of R50 000 (2008 : R9 000) per employee in respect of the current tax year and the immediately preceding four (2008 : two) tax years.
+Employer companies may issue qualifying shares up to a cumulative limit of R50 000 (2008: R9 000) per employee in respect of the current tax year and the immediately preceding four (2008 : two) tax years.
 A tax deduction limited to a maximum of R10 000 (2008 : R3 000) per year per employee will be allowed in the employer's hands.
-Provided the employee does not sell the shares for at least five years there will be no tax consequences for the employee, other than CGT.
+There are no tax consequences for the employee, other than CGT, provided that the employee does not sell the shares for at least five years.

-RESTRAINT OF TRADE
+RESTRAINT | OF TRADE